qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 to create, store and manipulate your queries:

-* |fileOpen| :sup:`Open Queries...`: fills the text editor widget with contents from an exiting :file:`.sql` file
+* |fileOpen| :sup:`Open Queries...`: fills the text editor widget with contents from an existing :file:`.sql` file
 * |fileSave| :sup:`Save Queries...` and |fileSaveAs| :sup:`Save Queries as...`
   help you store the written query to a :file:`.sql` file
 * Statements of the query can be adjusted using the |editCut| :sup:`Cut`,
   |editCopy| :sup:`Copy` and |editPaste| :sup:`Paste` buttons.
   Likewise, you can |undo| :sup:`Undo` or |redo| :sup:`Redo` your changes.
-* The |search| :sup:`Find & Replace` enables a the bottom of the dialog a widget allowing to look for a particular string in your SQL code.
+* The |search| :sup:`Find & Replace` enables, at the bottom of the dialog, a widget allowing to look for a particular string in your SQL code.
   The search can be case sensitive, affect partial or whole word, rely on a regular expression.